Dead Girls (novel): Plot

 Jack Morgenstern reveals that the British government want Primavera and Ignatz returned to them, and Kito has betrayed them to the Americans.
-Morgenstern questions Ignatz regarding the amount of Lilim escapees from the supposedly quarantined London, but gets no response to his theory that one of the surviving original Cartier dolls called Titania is organising the breakouts.
-Primavera uses her quantum magic to telepathically induce her guard to release her from her umbilicus girdle, then physically smashes through the wall of her prison, allowing herself and Ignatz to escape by jumping into the river below.
-Due to the umbilical girdle Primavera's quantum matrix has been infected by hostile nanobots which are inhibiting her full use of quantum magic and are slowly destroying her.
-Primavera believes that Kito has been blackmailed into betraying them.
-Primavera and Ignatz leave Nana by boat.
+Morgenstern reveals that several other assassins have escaped from London and believes that one of the original dolls called Titania is organising the breakouts.
+Primavera and Ignatz escape by jumping into the river below.
+Primavera discovers that her body has been infected by hostile nanobots which are slowly destroying her.